decaporg/decap-cms/website/content/docs/configuration-options.md

 * `filter`: optional filter for `folder` collections; details in [Collection Types](../collection-types)
 * `create`: for `folder` collections only; `true` allows users to create new items in the collection; defaults to `false`
 * `publish`: for `publish_mode: editorial_workflow` only; `false` hides UI publishing controls for a collection; defaults to `true`
+* `hide`: `true` hides a collection in the CMS UI; defaults to `false`.
+Useful when using the relation widget to hide referenced collections.
 * `delete`: `false` prevents users from deleting items in a collection; defaults to `true`
 * `extension`: see detailed description below
 * `format`: see detailed description below